tragen-va/CS-351/Project-2/README.md

 However, this linear trend **does not continue** as we increase thread count.
 For example, with 64 threads, we only get a speedup of about 10.24 — far below the linear prediction of ~56.

 This flattening occurs due to:
-- The serial portion of the program (Amdahl’s Law),
+- The serial portion of the program,
-- Increased overhead from thread management and synchronization,
+- Increased overhead from thread management,
-- Resource contention (e.g., memory, locks),
-- And insufficient workload per thread at high counts.
+- real threads being used up